farao-community/farao-community.github.io/pages/docs/input-data/crac/import.md

 > 💡  **NOTE**
 > The flow-based constraint document contains two types of CNECs: base-case CNECs and post-contingency CNECs.
-Each post-contingency CNECs corresponds to two FlowCnecs in FARAO: one Instant.OUTAGE FlowCnec and one Instant.CURATIVE FlowCnec.
+Each post-contingency CNECs corresponds to two FlowCnecs in FARAO: one FlowCnec associated with the outage instant and one FlowCnec associated with a curative instant.
 The initial id of the CNEC cannot be kept, as it would be duplicated into the FARAO format, and new ids are therefore created by the CracCreator on the fly.
 >
 > As a consequence, the interpretation of the created CRAC is not straightforward as it contains more Cnecs than the initial format, and with different ids.
 >